 The Second Story is a team of churches working together to find a family for every child in North Texas.
 Children lingering in foster care may drift from placement to placement as they wait, often many years, for a forever family.
 Children without families live a story of isolation, grief and hopelessness.

 We want to give them a new story, a second story.

-Over 7,000 children
+Over 1,200 children are

 waiting to be adopted

-- visiting their child at least once a month
+- visiting their child regularly

 - helping meet unmet tangible needs that arise for the child, family, or caseworker

 - developing media (videos, portraits and biographies) to help the child tell their story in their own voice

 - advocating for the child’s adoption through their church’s network

 - attending Second Story meetings and participating in Child to Family Connection events